Slideshow image

 2 Comments

-Patricia (Pat) Margison 12 months ago
+Patricia (Pat) Margison over 1 year ago

 Thank you Gisele for such a lovely written document on our Diocesan Mothers' Union Rally, 2023.
 It was a great time, as always, and we get together with many of our M U sisters that we dont always get to see in person during our year.
 So the Rally is exciting, uplifting, and a blessing in many ways.
 Nice that you are always there amongst us Gisele.
 We love it.!!

-Leslie Allan 12 months ago
+Leslie Allan over 1 year ago

 Thank you Gisele for the great coverage of the MU Annual.
 The work being done for fragile families and victims of domestic abuse is so inspiring.
 May our prayers keep holding up to God those among us living lives of fear and for those coping with harsher conditions away from us.
 Mothers’ Union has a long history of service and prayer for families.
 This looks like a lovely moment together in the larger community.